Yay! Finally found the file that I recently downloaded on my Android device!

 Then, browse through the files listed until you locate the file you’ll rename.

-Step 3: Once you locate the file you’ll rename, long-press on it until it’s selected.
+Step 3: Once you locate the file, you’ll rename, long-press on it until it’s selected.

 You’ll know you successfully selected the said file if you see a tick mark appear beside it.

-Step 4: Selecting a file from the list will make a toolbar appear, listing the options that you can do with the said file.
+Step 4: Selecting a file from the list will make a toolbar appear, listing the options you can do with the said file.

-Since you want to rename the said file you chose earlier, tap the “More” button.
+Since you want to rename the file you chose earlier, tap the “More” button.
 You’ll find this as a kebab (3-vertical-dot icon) menu on the right-most part of the toolbar.

 Step 5: Pressing the kebab menu will then make a menu appear.
 From that said menu, tap the “Rename” option.